perungrad/Templatte/README.md

 There are two forms of URL patterns.

 The first is very similar to parameter patterns.
-If you have constants for your URL and all have prefix `URL_`, you can use patterns like `URL_*` in your template file.
+If you have constants for your URL and all have the prefix `URL_`, you can use them as patterns (`URL_*`) in your template file.
 And they will be automatically bound.

-The second is more powerful and is similar to language pattern.
+The second is more powerful and is similar to the language pattern.
-You can connect your URL providing method to Templatte and all of `URL:*` patterns in the template file will be passed to that method.
+You can connect your URL providing method to Templatté and all the `URL:*` patterns in the template file will be passed to that method.
 So, you can have your own system for generating urls directly connected to your template.

-You can disable both of these patterns in constructor by setting option `urls` to `false`.
+You can disable both of these patterns in constructor by setting the option `urls` to `false`.

     $tpl = new Templatte('tpl-file', array(